atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

 Primary server installation
 ----------------------------

-The installation consists of setting up a minimal set of services which will allow to use the SystemAdministrator interface to complete the installation.
+The installation consists of setting up a set of services, agents and databases for the required DIRAC functionality.
+The SystemAdministrator interface can be used later to complete the installation by setting up additional components.
 The following steps should be taken:

   - Editing the installation configuration file.
 This file contains all the necessary information describing the installation.
-It can contain also additional configuration data.
-By editing the configuration file one can describe the complete DIRAC server or just a subset for initial setup.
+By editing the configuration file one can describe the complete DIRAC server or just a subset for the initial setup.
 Below is an example of a commented configuration file.
     This file corresponds to a minimal DIRAC server configuration which allows to start using the system::